senzing-garage/g2-sdk-python/README.md

 #### Publish to pypi.org

 1. Publish to <https://pypi.org>.
-   :warning: This requires that the workstation has the signing key for "Senzing, Inc."
+   :warning: This requires that the workstation has `gpg` enabled with the signing key for "Senzing, Inc."
    Example:

     ```console